design-first/system-runtime/README.md

 ## What is System Runtime ?

 When you code, you do not create an application, you create in fact a [system](https://en.wikipedia.org/wiki/System).
+System Runtime gives you the APIs to create the model, components and behaviors of your system.

 ## What is a system ?

-With System Designer you create a **system** and not an application.
-But what is a system ?

 A system: